-After sometime drinks an alcoholic beverage, some alcohol remains in the mucosal linings of the mouth.
+After someone drinks an alcoholic beverage, some of the alcohol remains in the mucosal linings of the mouth.
 This is known as “residual mouth alcohol.”

 DUI breath tests require the driver to blow hard so as to produce deep lung air in the sample.
 But as this breath exits through the mouth, it picks up any residual mouth alcohol.